marctorsoc/marctorsoc.github.io/_posts/2019-02-08-data-science-in-remote.md

 From cluster to local (the dot means that it will be copied to the current directory):

-<p class="ccode">scp marc@172.16.6.35:~/titanic.log .</p>
+`scp marc@172.16.6.35:~/titanic.log .`

 From local to cluster:

-<p class="ccode">scp -r ~/experiments/results marc@172.16.6.35:~/results/</p>
+`scp -r ~/experiments/results marc@172.16.6.35:~/results/`

 A way to just synchronise is using rsync:

+`
-<p class="ccode">rsync -arv --ignore-existing --progress marc@172.16.6.32:/home/marc/results experiments/results/</p>
+rsync -arv --ignore-existing --progress marc@172.16.6.32:/home/marc/results experiments/results/`

 **Run shells on background**

 The main application of having a server is not only to run experiments when you're connected, but to leave it the whole night, so that you don't have to wait.
 However, if you close the ssh connection, you'll lose everything you had.
 A workaround for that is running the processes on background, or using a terminal multiplexer.
-While I started with `screen`, I've finally adopted `tmux`, as my favorite one.
+While I started with `screen`, I've finally adopted `tmux` as my favorite one.
 A short cheatsheet next:

-* <span class="icode">tmux ls</span> <br>
+* `tmux ls`
-* <span class="icode">tmux new -s name</span><br>
+* `tmux new -s name`
-* <span class="icode">tmux attach -t name</span><br>
+* `tmux attach -t name`
 * control + b, and then d => detach
-* <span class="icode">killall tmux</span><br>
+* `killall tmux`

 **Notebooks**

-<p class"justify;">As explained in
+As explained in
 <a href="https://marctorrellas.github.io/posts/python-tips-tricks/">this post</a>, Jupyter notebooks are very powerful tools for Python easy prototyping, but also for intensive development.
 However, one typically runs the notebook in local, and connect via browser.
-How do we do this when we want the Python to run in our remote box?</p>
+How do we do this when we want the Python to run in our remote box?

-1. Install Jupyter in the remote box to be able to run the notebook server: <span class="icode">pip install jupyter</span> or <span class="icode">conda install jupyter</span><br>
+1. Install Jupyter in the remote box to be able to run the notebook server: `pip install jupyter` or `conda install jupyter`

-2. <p class="icode">jupiter notebook password</p>
+2. `jupiter notebook password`

-3. <p class="icode">jupyter notebook --no-browser --port=8089.</p>
+3. `jupyter notebook --no-browser --port=8089.`

-3. Go to your local box and run:  <span class="icode">ssh -N -L 8000:localhost:8089 marc@172.16.6.32</span>.
+3. Go to your local box and run:

+`ssh -N -L 8000:localhost:8089 marc@172.16.6.32`.

 There will be no answer, just leave this open.
 This creates a tunnel from your port 8000 to the port 8089 in the server (these ports are examples and can be changes by any number), where the notebook server is listening.
 Note that if you have multiple servers, they can all listen in the same port, but you have to tunnel them to different ports, so changing the 8000!